First Run Tutorial

 Pipelines encapsulate a sequence of processing steps, called stages.

 Relevancy is the metric used to order search results.
-It is a non-negative real number which indicates the similarity between a search request and a document.
+It is a non-negative real number that indicates the similarity between a search request and a document.

 Download and Install Fusion

-Fusion is distributed as a gzipped tar file or as a compressed zip file which can be used directly to run a single-node local Fusion instance.
+Fusion is distributed as a gzipped tar file or as a compressed zip file that can be used directly to run a single-node local Fusion instance.

-The Fusion distribution for Linux and Mac unpacks into a directory named "fusion",
+On Linux and Mac OS, the Fusion distribution unpacks into a directory named

-If you are installing an evaluation copy of Fusion on Windows, you must use the freely available 7zip file archiver to unzip the archive, because 7zip is more robust than the standard Windows utility.
-The Fusion archive contains a large number of 3rd party jarfiles, and the standard Windows utility cannot reliably deal with all of them.
+Note: If you install Fusion on Windows, use the freely available 7zip file archiver to unzip the archive, because 7zip is more robust than the standard Windows compression utility.
+The Fusion archive contains a large number of 3rd party jar files, and the standard Windows compression utility cannot reliably deal with all of them.
 Visit the 7zip download page for the latest version.
-The archive unzips as a directory (folder) with the basename of the zip file, e.g., fusion-2.1.0, which contains a single directory named "fusion".

 Successful startup results in several lines of output to the terminal window, listing the Fusion components and the ports they are listening on:

 2016-10-04 18:52:04Z Starting Fusion ZooKeeper on port 9983 2016-10-04 18:52:14Z Starting Fusion Solr on port 8983 2016-10-04 18:52:39Z Starting Fusion Spark Master on port 8766 2016-10-04 18:52:39Z Starting Fusion Spark Worker on port 8769 2016-10-04 18:52:39Z Starting Fusion API Services on port 8765 2016-10-04 18:52:45Z Starting Fusion Connectors on port 8984 2016-10-04 18:52:50Z Starting Fusion UI on port 8764